How to Knit a Sweater… Even If It Scares You

 After this, you’ll find a collection of sweater patterns for beginners.
 Then you’ll find a few more tips on gauge and finishing (including links to help you with each)

-A Basic Knitted Sweater: If you don’t feel quite the need for a full-blown tutorial, but you’d just like a good, basic, easy first-timer’s sweater, try out this very simple pattern that comes in every size from extra small to extra-extra large.
+Basic Elements Sweater: If you don’t feel quite the need for a full-blown tutorial, but you’d just like a good, basic, easy first-timer’s sweater, try out this very simple pattern that comes in 8 sizes (based on bust/chest size, from 32 to 60 inches).

-These tutorials, tips, and patterns will, I hope, make you ready to try to conquer sock and sweater knitting — even if you find the idea intimidating.
+These tutorials and patterns will, I hope, make you ready to try to conquer sweater knitting — even if you find the idea intimidating.
 You can do it!